Red Shirt (Oglala): Visitors to Earl’s Court

 The royal party inspected the Indian encampment after a performance and Prince Albert Edward had an extended conversation with Red Shirt.
 Princess Alexandra, through an interpreter, welcomed Chief Red Shirt and other Wild Westers to England.
 The chief, with great dignity, responded: "Tell the Great White Chief 's wife that it gladdens my heart to hear her words."
 On April 28, 1887, William Ewart Gladstone, former Prime Minister and current leader of the opposition party in Parliament, toured the Wild West show grounds with his wife at Earl's Court and spoke at length with Red Shirt.
 Red Shirt was impressed with Gladstone.

 “When I saw the great White Chief I thought he was a great man.
 When I heard him speak, then I felt sure he was a great man.
-But the White Chief is not as the big men in out tribes.
+But the White Chief is not as the big men in our tribes.
 He wore no plumes and no decorations.
 He had none of his young men (warriors) with him, and only that I heard him talk he would have been to me as other white men.
 But my brother Mr. Gladstone came to see me in my lodge as a friend, and I was glad to see the White Chief, for though my tongue was tied in his presence my heart was in full friendship.
 After he went away they told me that half of his great nation of white men have adopted him as their chief.
 If he were not both good and wise, so many young men of his nation would have never taken him for their leader.”